Demian Maia: Fighting style and legacy

-Maia's mother is of Russian ancestry.
-He has a wife named Renata, who works for a Brazilian magazine.
-Maia listed UFC Hall of Famer Royce Gracie as his inspiration to begin an MMA career, but lists Royce's brother Rickson Gracie as his primary hero.
-Maia speaks Portuguese, Spanish and English.
+Due to Maia's grappling prowess, former UFC Heavyweight Champion and fellow Brazilian jiu-jitsu black belt Frank Mir hired him as his jiu-jitsu coach prior to his UFC 100 title fight with Brock Lesnar.
+Maia has been credited by Mir for bringing the latter's jiu-jitsu skills to different levels, saying "I thought I was actually good at it until I started rolling with him."

+Other ventures

 In 2020, Maia opened a new academy in São Paulo, which also includes a jiu-jitsu museum.

 In 2023, Maia began working as a member of the commentary team for UFC Fight Pass Brazil.